eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 # {{page.title}} {#ide-concepts}

-For the following part we will refer to the [state machine example]({{site.src.xtext_eclipse}}/org.eclipse.xtext.xtext.ui.examples/projects/fowlerdsl/org.eclipse.xtext.example.fowlerdsl/src/org/eclipse/xtext/example/fowlerdsl/Statemachine.xtext) to describe the different aspects of Xtext's UI features.
+For the following part we will refer to the Xtext Examples shipped with the Xtext framework to describe the different aspects of Xtext's UI features.

 ## Label Provider {#label-provider}

 There are various places in the UI in which model elements have to be presented to the user: In the [outline view](#outline), in [hyperlinks](#hyperlinking), in [content proposals](#content-assist), find dialogs etc. Xtext allows to customize each of these appearances by individual implementation of the [ILabelProvider]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/viewers/ILabelProvider.html) interface.

 An [ILabelProvider]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/viewers/ILabelProvider.html) has two methods: `getText(Object)` returns the text in an object's label, while `getImage(Object)` returns the icon.
 In addition, the Eclipse UI framework offers the [IStyledLabelProvider]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/viewers/DelegatingStyledCellLabelProvider.IStyledLabelProvider.html), which returns a [StyledString]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/viewers/StyledString.html) (i.e. with custom fonts, colors etc.) in the `getStyledText(Object)` method.

 Almost all label providers in the Xtext framework inherit from the base class [AbstractLabelProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/label/AbstractLabelProvider.java) which unifies both approaches.
 Subclasses can either return a styled string or a string in the `doGetText(Object)` method.
 The framework will automatically convert it to a styled text (with default styles) or to a plain text in the respective methods.

 Dealing with images can be cumbersome, too, as image handles tend to be scarce system resources.
 The [AbstractLabelProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/label/AbstractLabelProvider.java) helps you managing the images: In your implementation of `doGetImage(Object)` you can as well return an [Image]({{site.javadoc.eclipse-platform}}/org/eclipse/swt/graphics/Image.html), an [ImageDescriptor]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/resource/ImageDescriptor.html) or a string, representing a path in the *icons/* folder of the containing plug-in.
 This path is actually configurable by Google Guice.
 Have a look at the [PluginImageHelper]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/PluginImageHelper.java) to learn about the customizing possibilities.

-If you have the [LabelProviderFragment2]({{site.src.xtext_core}}/org.eclipse.xtext.xtext.generator/src/org/eclipse/xtext/xtext/generator/ui/labeling/LabelProviderFragment2.xtend) in the list of generator fragments in the MWE2 workflow for your language, it will automatically create stubs and bindings for an [`{MyLang}EObjectLabelProvider`](#eobject-label-provider) and an [`{MyLang}DescriptionLabelProvider`](#description-label-provider) which you can implement manually.
+If you have the [LabelProviderFragment2]({{site.src.xtext_core}}/org.eclipse.xtext.xtext.generator/src/org/eclipse/xtext/xtext/generator/ui/labeling/LabelProviderFragment2.xtend) in the list of generator fragments in the MWE2 workflow of your language, it will automatically create stubs and bindings for an [`{MyLang}EObjectLabelProvider`](#eobject-label-provider) and an [`{MyLang}DescriptionLabelProvider`](#description-label-provider) which you can implement manually.

 ### Label Providers For EObjects {#eobject-label-provider}